ast-hugger/fabulae/romulus-en.md

 When Crispus heard this, his spirit became more resolute.
 He placed diligence and thought into his investigation.
 All these signs indicated that something obscure was being concealed; while some traces seemed to lead us, the truth itself remained hidden, dark and inaccessible.

 After much inquiry, Crispus sat beneath the shade of a tree and, contemplating in his mind, considered what was just.
 “Flavi,” he said, “this brings not only an incredible tale; rather, wisdom yields a better release.
 The truth seems to hide here, and I shall watch over it, perhaps in vain.”

+## Chapter III: Valerius and the Truth

+After Crispus had reached his investigation in Campus Martius, a plan quickly formed in his mind.
+“Flavi,” he said, “it seems reasonable to speak with Valerius, the senator.
+His testimony about Romulus’s ascension could aid us in this inquiry.
+Some sense must be gleaned from this.”

+So we set out for Valerius’s house.
+The place was beautiful, adorned with statues and ornaments that illustrated the glory of the Roman people.
+When we entered, Valerius, an elderly and serious man, welcomed us with a kindly spirit.
+“Greetings, friends!
+What brings you to me?”

+Crispus, with a serene face, replied, “Senator, having heard about Romulus’s ascension, we cannot help but seek the truth.
+Many rumors circulate about this matter.
+Will you speak to us about it?”

+Valerius, with shining golden eyes, smiled and said, “What troubles you, Crispus?
+All these are mere rumors, but the truth is eternal.
+Romulus, a god himself, ascended to the stars, so that eternal favor might be granted to the Roman people.
+You should not dwell in doubts.”

+“But senator,” Crispus interjected, gently probing, “can you not say why no one saw him ascend?
+Such events are often witnessed by many, yet we have no witness, except your word alone.”

+Valerius, tilting his face slightly, replied, “Crispus, not every truth must be known.
+This is a divine mystery.
+All things are provided for, and our Romulus, now in heaven, watches over us and grants us protection.”

+Crispus, sitting with an attentive face, clearly felt Valerius’s arguments were becoming less sound.
+“But to me,” he said, “most diligently, what is seen does not yield testimony, even though he has ascended to heaven.
+Your people ought to question this and not believe in mysteries that lie hidden in darkness.”

+Valerius, with a stern look, insisted, “Crispus, you must not linger in ambiguity.
+The ascension of Romulus is a divine matter, and those who speak against it are enveloped in envy and curses from adversaries.”

+Upon hearing this, Crispus raised his face, turned to me, and said softly, “Flavi, something here does not fit.
+Valerius presents his speech as truth, but his reasons do not withstand investigation.
+Do you not see what is happening in the shadows?”

+I, somewhat confused, murmured, “But if the senate affirms this, perhaps the truth lies within it.”

+“It is not the truth that is presented,” Crispus replied.
+“All who seek the truth in heaven risk danger, and the eyes of the senate, it seems, do not care; they bring forth no truth at all.
+Perhaps his words are uncertain, and the matters prepared for us come from the other side.
+Much lies hidden in darkness.”